How to Cook Frozen Peas

 • Frozen peas are just as tender and delicious when cooked.

-• Since fresh peas have a short spring/summer season, this is the best way to get peas on the table year-round.
+• Since fresh peas have a short spring and summer season, this is the best way to enjoy peas year-round.

 • They are very economical.